saferpay/sndbx/texts/hf_demo.md

 The following events are available:

 #### onSuccess
-This event occurs after HostedFields.submit(); is called, but only, if the submit was successful!
+This event occurs after **HostedFields.submit();** is called, but only, if the submit was successful!
-When called, the event will return a Hosted-Fields token, which is later used to start the transaction itself on serverside.
+When called, the event will return a Hosted-Fields token (evt.token), which is later used to start the transaction itself on serverside.
 However it is up to you, how you deliver said token from client- to server-side.
-Methods, like AJAX for example are possible.
+Methods, like AJAX for example are possible, if you provide onSuccess with a respective callback-function.

 Example, of returned message:
 ```json